Global Uprising // A year-long series 2020-2021:

 Global Uprising is a year-long series that revolves around one question: how do we rethink collective action from our present?
 Taking the current anti-racist uprising in America and the tenth anniversary of the Arab revolts as launching points for a set of workshops this series delves into the global coordinates of uprising today.
 Read more about the series here.

-Join the Kevorkian Center with Brenna Bhandar, Julia Elyachar and Sherene Seikaly on November 17, 2020, at 12:30 pm (EST) to think through these questions and discuss together issues of dispossession, extractivism, inequality, and plunder.
-To register please follow the link here or copy and paste the link to your browser: bit.ly/NYUKevoGU1117
+Join the Kevorkian Center with Pınar Bedirhanoğlu, Nils Gilman, Adam Hanieh, and discussant Aaron Jakes on December 8, 2020 at 12:30pm (EST) to think through these questions and discuss together issues on wealth inequality, corruption, and financialization.
+To register please follow the link here or copy and paste the link to your browser: bit.ly/NYUKevoGU128

-In order to prepare for this event, please read the following documents provided to you by our panelists and Kevo Staff:
+In order to prepare for this event, we recommend that you read the following articles provided to you by our panelists and the Kevorkian Staff.

-Accommodation requests related to a disability should be sent to email@example.com by November 10, 2020.
+Accommodation requests related to a disability should be sent to firstname.lastname@example.org by December 1, 2020.
 A good-faith effort will be made to fulfill requests.
-A captioned version of this presentation will also be made available within a month to our Youtube page.
+A captioned version of this presentation will also be made available within a month to our

 Also be advised that this Zoom event will be recorded and made available after the event on our Youtube page.